-Blades: Most higher-quality, more-expensive knives are forged (hammered) or stamped from a piece of high-carbon, stain-resistant steel.
+Blades: Most higher-quality, more expensive knives are forged (hammered) or stamped from a piece of high-carbon, stain-resistant steel.
 This type of metal alloy allows the blade to hold a sharp edge and sharpen easily.
-Also, a quality knife should have a full tang (end of the blade that extends all or most of the way through the handle) for balance and added strength.
+A quality knife should have a full tang (end of the blade that extends all or most of the way through the handle) for balance and added strength.

 The blades of most inexpensive knives are made of stainless steel, making them tough and very sharp.
 However, these knives lack the weight, balance, and craftsmanship of more expensive models.